 Omega benefits extend far beyond being “good fats.”
 Omega fatty acids are polyunsaturated fatty acids essential for overall health, supporting heart health, brain function, joint comfort, skin health, and mood balance.

-Including them in your diet can help reduce the risk of chronic conditions, promote well-being, and improve your quality of life.
+Including them in your diet may help in reducing the risk of conditions, promoting well-being, and improving your quality of life.
 Whether through oily fish, plant-based sources, or supplements, these fats are crucial for maintaining a healthy body and mind.

 Understanding Omega Fatty Acids